malczak/timerto.xyz/README.md

 Created to learn how [Svelte](https://svelte.dev) works... and it works great.

-### Who it works

-Application does take in account time.
-Events are stored in local storage.
-So it's not possible to open a timer from browser different than the one it was created in.

 Build with [svelte](https://svelte.dev), [moment](https://momentjs.com/),
 [tailwind](https://tailwindcss.com/) & [webpack](https://webpack.js.org/)

+**Limitations**

+- Application does take time into account.
+- Only en-US locale is available.
+- No recurring events (eq. birthdays)
+- Events are stored in local storage.
+So it's not possible to open a timer from browser different than the one it was created in.

 ## Development